Independent Science Panel

 - Marine biodiversity (including fish, large marine fauna and migratory birds)

-The terms of reference for the GHHP Independent Science Panel is current until June 2017.
+The terms of reference for the GHHP Independent Science Panel is current as of March 2020.